mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --new-storage-engine=<new_engine>

-   Change all tables to use this storage engine if the destiation server supports the storage engine.
+   The engine to use for all tables created on the destination server.

 .. option::  --no-headers, -h

-   Do not display column headers.
-This option is ignored for GRID-format output.
+   Input does not contain column headers.
+This option applies only for CSV and TAB input.

 .. option:: --quiet, -q